-Applications are open now for interested artists to apply for MnDOT’s Community Vitality Fellowship (CVF), the groundbreaking new artist-in-residency program housed within MnDOT.APPLY NOW
+Applications are open now for interested artists to apply for MnDOT’s Sustainability and Public Health Fellowship, the groundbreaking artist-in-residency program housed within MnDOT.APPLY NOW

 View the full Call for Artists with the sections below, or download the document as a pdf here.

 Click heading to expand each section or download full PDF here.
 Applications must be received online here.
 We recommend assembling your answers to the questions before filling out the online form, which must be completed all at one time.

 Minnesota Department of Transportation (MnDOT), in partnership with Transportation for America (T4America) and the State Smart Transportation Initiative (SSTI), seek an artist to serve as the Sustainability and Public Health Fellow, an artist-in-residence (AIR) program managed by T4America.
 The MnDOT AIR will help develop creative methods to explore the intersections of equity, mobility and health to help reduce GHG emissions in the state of Minnesota.

 In partnership with MnDOT’s Sustainability and Public Health Division (SPHD), the Fellow will experiment with artistic projects, tools, and strategies to reduce transportation carbon pollution, including reducing personal vehicle miles driven.
 In March 2021, MnDOT agreed to a preliminary goal to reduce Vehicle Miles Traveled (VMT) 20% statewide and per capita by 2050 based on recommendations from the Sustainable Transportation Advisory Council.